 As part of the sign up process, Skip The Dishes requires drivers to consent to a background check.
 You also need to get thermal bags, which you have to pay for yourself.

 Part 5: Background Checks

 Background checks are required to become a Skip The Dishes courier.
-They are supplied through the platform for a cost $19.95 and typically take 3-5 days, however it is possible the process could be up to 2 weeks.
+They are supplied through the platform for a cost of $19.95 and typically take 3-5 days, however, it is possible the process could be up to 2 weeks.

-Before you finish the sign up process, you have to pay for this with a credit card.
+Before you finish the sign-up process, you have to pay for this with a credit card.
 You will pay for it together with your thermal bag if you buy one of theirs.
 Due to security reasons, we have not included this video.

 Part 6: Thermal Bags

 You are required to have a thermal bag to work for Skip The Dishes.
 You can buy a branded bag directly from Skip the Dishes.
 The cost for the branded thermal Skip The Dishes driver bags is $59.95, which must be paid before the sign up process is complete using a credit card online.